Borough of Woodland Park in Passaic County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
 40° 53.259′ N, 74° 11.215′ W. Marker is in Borough of Woodland Park, New Jersey, in Passaic County.
 Marker is on Rifle Camp Road, on the right when traveling north.
 This marker is located within Rifle Camp Park, a unit of the Passaic County Park System.
 Touch for map.
 Marker is in this post office area: Little Falls NJ 07424, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Martin Luther King, Jr. (approx. 0.8 miles away); Great Notch (approx. one mile away); Watchung Ridge (approx. 1.1 miles away); Purple Heart Memorial (approx. 1.7 miles away); American Encampment (approx. 1.7 miles away); Woods Road (approx. 1.7 miles away); Rogers Millwright Shop (approx. 1.8 miles away); Site of the Passaic Paper Mill Flume (approx. 1.8 miles away).
+Martin Luther King, Jr. (approx. 0.8 miles away); Great Notch (approx. one mile away); Watchung Ridge (approx. 1.1 miles away); John P. Holland (approx. 1.7 miles away); Purple Heart Memorial American Encampment (approx. 1.7 miles away); Woods Road (approx. 1.7 miles away); Rogers Millwright Shop (approx. 1.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 15, 2011, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 641 times since then and 28 times this year.
+It was originally submitted on January 15, 2011, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 660 times since then and 12 times this year.
 Last updated on February 11, 2011, by Michael La Place of Passaic County, New Jersey.
 Photos: 1. submitted on January 15, 2011, by Bill Coughlin of North Arlington, New Jersey.
 2. submitted on January 27, 2016, by Michael La Place of Passaic County, New Jersey.
 3, 4. submitted on January 15, 2011, by Bill Coughlin of North Arlington, New Jersey. • Kevin W. was the editor who published this page.